-This Red Beef Curry is packed full of vegetables and flavour!
+This Slow Cooker Red Beef Curry is packed full of vegetables and flavour!
 Made in the slow cooker, the beef becomes super tender.

 Slow cooker meals are a great way to get ahead!
 Pop them on in the morning and let them work their magic over the day while you get everything else done.
-My Red Beef Curry is one of my favourite recipes to make in the slow cooker.
+My Slow Cooker Beef Red Curry is one of my favourite recipes to make in the slow cooker.
 No cooking required at all, just pop everything in and let it go.

-If you can't get your hands on eggplant you could substitute it for courgette.
+- Eggplant: If you can't get your hands on eggplant (also known as aubergine) you could substitute it for courgette.
 But definitely try the eggplant version if you can!
 It goes super soft and absorbs all the delicious flavours from the sauce.

 HOW TO MAKE Beef Red Curry:

-To begin, add the coconut milk, fish sauce, curry paste, ginger, peanut butter, brown sugar and garlic to the slow cooker, then whisk together to combine to create the sauce.
-Next, put in the onion, carrots, beef and eggplant then stir through the sauce. (if you don't want your eggplant too soft, you could add it in 2 hours before the end).
+Add coconut milk, fish sauce, curry paste, ginger, peanut butter, brown sugar and garlic to the slow cooker, then whisk together to combine.
+Add onion, carrots, and beef then stir through the sauce.

 For other great slow cooker meal ideas, check out my popular recipes for Thai Chicken Curry and Sticky Asian Beef.